 Rush hour traffic

-- The traffic snarls in the evening have ensured that I very seldom venture out to any place further than the Mall of Emirates during week nights.
+- The traffic snarls in the evening ensured that I very seldom venture out to any place further than the Mall of Emirates during week nights.

 - Expats traveling to or from the Northern Emirates during rush hour can spend anything between 2-3 hours traveling per trip if they don’t start their journey early enough.